Photo: Thomas Mayer

 I often don’t know how to relate to art.

-Frustrated by how institutional settings inhibit bodily response, I began approaching artworks through slow, freeform movement; guided by three rules which define acceptable gallery etiquette:
+Frustrated by how institutional settings inhibit bodily engagement, I decided to experiment with approaching artworks through slow, freeform movement; guided by three rules which define acceptable gallery etiquette:

 Move slowly, vocalise quietly, don’t touch.

-The practice led me to a deeper, embodied way of looking.
-Meditative movement focuses attention, allowing a gradual discovery of an artwork’s details and material complexity, registering them at the level of the whole body rather than just the mind.
-This marked a clear shift from the restless uncertainty I often experience in galleries.
+The practice led me to a deeper, embodied way of experiencing sculpture and space.
+The meditative movement focused my attention, allowing a gradual discovery of an artwork’s details and material complexity, registering them at the level of the whole body rather than just the mind.
+This marked a clear shift from the restless uncertainty and self-imposed expectation to "understand" a work, that I often experience in galleries.

 From this process, I developed a live slow-movement performance, a video installation documenting the research, and a public workshop inviting others to inhabit the same careful, attentive mode.